ibm-cloud-docs/vmware-service/common/vmaas-data-security.md

 {{site.data.content.vms-deprecated-note}}

-To ensure that you can securely manage your data when you use {{site.data.keyword.vmware-service_full}}, it is important to know exactly what data is stored and encrypted and how you can delete any stored data.
+To ensure that you can securely manage your data when you use {{site.data.keyword.vmware-service_notm}}, it is important to know exactly what data is stored and encrypted and how you can delete any stored data.
 All {{site.data.keyword.vcf-aas-full}} instances come with encryption enabled that uses a unique cloud provider key per instance.
 Each {{site.data.keyword.vcf-aas}} instance is configured with the following unique resources:

 * Dedicated {{site.data.keyword.keymanagementserviceshort}} instance
 * Dedicated keys per instance